More Detail Below. Or Get Factors For Another Number...

-A prime factorization is the result of factoring a number into a set of components which are all prime numbers.
+A prime factorization is the result of factoring a number into a set of components which every member is a prime number.
 This is generally written by showing 49 as a product of its prime factors.
 For 49, this result would be:49 = 7 x 7

 No!
 49 is not a composite number.
 None of the two factor pairs were the same number.
 A composite number must be formed as the product of a smaller positive integer.